 During a press briefing, Sheriff Bill Brown described the crime as involving “calculated, cold-blooded and criminally sophisticated premeditation and heartlessness.”
 He conveyed the community’s sorrow over the unfortunate outcome of the search, which many had hoped would result in Melodee being found alive.

 The mother-daughter pair was seen traveling in a rented 2024 white Chevy Malibu from a Lompoc rental agency.
-Surveillance footage captured images of Ashlee and Melodee at different points during their travels, both seemingly in disguises.
+Surveillance footage captured images of Ashlee and Melodee at different points during their travels, both seemingly in disguise.

 Melodee was last seen alive on October 9 near the border of Colorado and Utah.
 Ashlee Buzzard returned home solo on October 10, arriving back in Lompoc without her daughter.
 It is believed that Melodee’s death occurred shortly after the last sighting near the border.